Kashmir issue should be resolved by India, Pakistan through dialogue, consultations: China | Law-Order

 China on Thursday said India and Pakistan should resolve the Kashmir issue through dialogue and consultations and avoid taking ''unilateral actions'' that could further complicate the situation.

-Replying to a question on the Kashmir issue raised by a Pakistani journalist, Chinese Foreign Ministry spokesperson Mao Ning during a media briefing here said that China's position on the issue of Kashmir has been ''consistent and clear''.
+Replying to a question on the Kashmir issue raised by a Pakistani journalist, Chinese Foreign Ministry spokesperson Mao Ning during a media briefing here said that China’s position on the issue of Kashmir has been ''consistent and clear cut''.

-"This is an issue left over from history between India and Pakistan and should be properly managed in a peaceful way in accordance with the UN charter, relevant Security Council resolutions and relevant bilateral agreements,'' Mao said.
+''The Kashmir issue, a dispute left from the past, needs to be resolved peacefully and appropriately in accordance with the UN Charter, Security Council resolutions and relevant bilateral agreement,'' she said.

+''Parties concerned need to avoid unilateral moves that may complicate the situation,'' Mao said.

-"Relevant parties should avoid taking unilateral actions that could further complicate the situation but rather engage in dialogue and consultations to resolve the dispute and maintain peace and stability in the region,'' she said.
+''Efforts should be made to settle the dispute through dialogue and consultation so as to maintain regional peace and stability,'' she said.

 India has previously rejected third party intervention on the Kashmir issue, saying that matters related to the Union Territory of Jammu & Kashmir are entirely its internal affairs.